1938 Oxford by-election: In popular culture

 A 1988 TV drama-documentary A Vote for Hitler dramatized the events surrounding the by-election, and included interviews with Denis Healey and Frank Pakenham, 7th Earl of Longford, who had campaigned for Labour during the election, and Quintin Hogg, by then Lord Hailsham of St Marylebone.
 Actors played their younger versions and included John Woodvine as Lindsay, and James Coombes as Richard Crossman.

 The by-election forms the basis of part 'XIV' of poet Louis MacNeice's masterwork, Autumn Journal, which he wrote in the autumn of 1938 strongly influenced by the shadow of impending war.
 The persona in part 'XIV' apparently campaigns for Lindsay: "use your legs and leave a blank for Hogg / And put a cross for Lindsay".

 Result

 The intensive campaign caused turnout to increase from 67.3% at the last election to 76.3%.
-Hogg won the seat with a reduced majority of 3,434 or 12.2%.
+Hogg won the seat with a reduced majority of 3,434 or 12.2 points.

+Previous election

 Notwithstanding his pro-appeasement campaign, Hogg would subsequently vote against Neville Chamberlain in the Norway Debate of May 1940.